kubewarden/docs/src/getting-started/local-eval-with-k3s.md

   ./chimera-admission-amd64
 ```

-Now the policy accepts this toleration only when a user who belongs to the
+Now the policy accepts this toleration only when a user who belongs to
-`trusted-users` group is the author of the request.
+the `some-other-user-group` group is the author of the request.

 Let's create the same Pod one last time: